Dynamical quantum ergodicity from energy level statistics: A short review of classical ergodic theory

 \section{A short review of classical ergodic theory}

-In classical ergodic theory~\cite{HalmosErgodic, Sinai1976, SinaiCornfield, PlatoErgodic}, one is concerned with dynamics on a phase space (or a smaller region of interest) $\mathcal{P}$, with an operator $\mathcal{T}^t:\mathcal{P}\to \mathcal{P}$ that evolves points in the space by time $t$ (which may be a continuous or discrete variable, corresponding to flows or maps).
+In classical ergodic theory~\cite{HalmosErgodic, Sinai1976, SinaiCornfield, PlatoErgodic}, one is concerned with dynamics on a phase space (or a smaller region of interest, such as an energy shell of a Hamiltonian system) $\mathcal{P}$, with an operator $\mathcal{T}^t:\mathcal{P}\to \mathcal{P}$ that evolves points in the space by the time $t$ (which may be a continuous or discrete variable, corresponding to flows or maps).
 The main questions of interest are which regions of phase space are explored over time by an initial point, and how rapidly a typical point explores these regions.
 These questions are conveniently posed when there is a measure $\mu(A) \geq 0$ defined for subsets $A \subseteq \mathcal{P}$ that is preserved by time evolution, $\mu(\mathcal{T}^t A) = \mu(A)$ (in Hamiltonian dynamics, this measure is given by the phase space volume $\int_A \diff^n q \diff^n p$).
 An important feature of such systems is guaranteed by the \textit{Poincar\'{e} recurrence theorem}~\cite{Sinai1976, HalmosErgodic, SinaiCornfield}: for any $A \subseteq \mathcal{P}$ such that $\mu(A) > 0$, almost every point in $A$ eventually returns to $A$, each within some (long) finite time (i.e. with the exceptions forming a set of measure zero).
 Given such a measure, how well an initial point explores the phase space is generally expressed through correlation functions of various sets, the behavior of which is classified into the ergodic hierarchy~\cite{Ott, PlatoErgodic}.
-In what follows, we normalize the measure so that $\mu(\mathcal{P}) = 1$.
+In what follows, we normalize $\mu(\mathcal{P}) = 1$.